 Primarily Math is for outstanding Nebraska elementary teachers (grades K-3) who have accepted the challenge to return to graduate school to study mathematics and the teaching of mathematics.
 The program has been proven to be effective in strengthening teachers’ mathematical and pedagogical knowledge, and in increasing students’ mathematical achievement (see the Impact of Primarily Math for a summary of the research).
 Teachers earn a K-3 Mathematics Specialist Certificate from the University of Nebraska-Lincoln upon completion of the 18-hour graduate program.
 To date, 363 teachers from across Nebraska have completed Primarily Math.
-Now, thanks to an Improving Teacher Quality (ITQ) grant from the U.S. Department of Education awarded through the Nebraska Coordinating Commission for Postsecondary Education and an award from Women Investing in Nebraska (WIN), a new cohort of Primarily Math for Greater Nebraska begins May 31, 2016, in Kearney, Nebraska.
+Thanks to an Improving Teacher Quality (ITQ) grant from the U.S. Department of Education awarded through the Nebraska Coordinating Commission for Postsecondary Education and an award from Women Investing in Nebraska (WIN), a new cohort of Primarily Math for Greater Nebraska completed their coursework in June 2017.

 Why Choose Primarily Math?